Hi! I am a Postdoctoral Scholar at the Development Innovation Lab at the University of Chicago.

 Job Market Paper

-Asymmetric Information and Bargaining: Experimental Evidence From Rural Guinea-Bissau
+Information Frictions and Bargaining: Experimental Evidence From Rural Guinea-Bissau

 with Brais Álvarez Pereira, Adewusi Mendonça, Dayvikson Raiss Laval Tavares